 Gairnshiel Jubilee Bridge

 Drawing on detailed analysis of the existing bridge and assessing the technical requirements of the new location, the new bridge was designed to respond to three key considerations: the river flood levels, which required a single clear span; the low alignment of the highway, which required the bridge to have a slender profile in elevation; and the desire to create a sculptural yet robust form that responds to the natural formation of the glen while complementing the adjacent 18th-century structure.
-The original Gairnshiel Bridge was built following the second Jacobite rising as part of a military road.
+Featuring a slim-line, refined geometry and robust materials including recycled granite for the parapets and embankments with weathering steel structure for the primary structure, the new Gairnshiel Jubilee Bridge is designed to have a distinct point of difference from the old while also intended as a contemporary companion of the original structure.

 Back to Infrastructure, Urban Design and Landscape